A bill to establish spending limits for entitlement programs and other mandatory spending programs, and for other purposes.

 Length: 42 pages

-This bill was introduced on September 30, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 30, 1996, in a previous session of Congress, but it did not receive a vote.

 Sep 30, 1996